 The song that Ross plays on his keyboard in the prom video is "Axel F" by Harold Faltermeyer.
 The song is from the 1984 action/comedy Beverly Hills Cop.
 Faltermeyer shared a Grammy for the soundtrack album.
 "Axel F", of course, refers to "Axel Foley", the character played by Eddie Murphy in the movie.

 In a 2004 Entertainment Weekly interview, David Schwimmer said this was his favorite episode because of the comedic and emotional origins of the Ross and Rachel relationship, as well as the exchange between Monica and Chandler as she defends her weight on the video.

-Elliot Gould ("Jack Geller") is credited as a "Special Appearance."
+Elliott Gould (Jack Geller) is credited as a "special appearance."

-In filming this episode, Monica's prom date, played by Michael Bower, was 20 years old, while Courteney Cox was 31.
+In filming this episode, Michael Bower, who plays Monica's prom date, was 20 years old, while Courteney Cox was 31.

 #1 in "NBC's 6 Favorite Friends Episodes Countdown"